Major in Italian Studies

 The Honors Program

 Students enrolled in the Honors Program through Commonwealth College may pursue an Honors Track in Italian Studies.
-For further information, contact your Commonwealth College advisor or Dr. Andrea Malaguti at email@example.com.
+For further information, contact your Commonwealth College advisor or Dr. Cara Takakjian at firstname.lastname@example.org.